 Tenant FAQs

-If you want to end your tenancy early then this will first need to be agreed by the landlord.
-If they agree to allow you to break your tenancy agreement, you will be required to pay the costs the Landlord incurs in reletting the room, all rent until we can find a new tenant or until your fixed term ends, whichever comes first.
+If you want to end your tenancy before the end of the required notice period, then this will need to be agreed by your landlord.
+If they agree to allow you to end your tenancy early, you will be required to pay the costs the Landlord incurs in reletting the room and all rent until we can find a new tenant.

 Q ) What do I need to do if I want to leave the tenancy, but the others on the tenancy want to stay (all tenants on one agreement)?